slint-ui/slint/vscode_extension/README.md

 ## Live-Preview

-In addition to the usual code editing features such as completion and syntax highlighting, this extension also offers the ability to view a rendering of the file you're editing and update it on-the-fly when making changes.
+In addition to the usual code editing features such as completion and syntax highlighting, this extension also offers the ability to view a rendering of the file you are editing and update it on-the-fly when making changes.

 You can issue the "SixtyFPS: Show Preview" command from the command palette when editing a `.60` file.
-This will create a new top-level window that renders the file you're editing.
+This will create a new top-level window that renders the file you are editing.
 Any changes you make are immediately visible, it is not necessary to save the file.

 ## Reporting Issues